Myer: Private ownership

+Public company

 In September 2009, following rumours from the previous month, Myer indicated it would float the business at an indicative share price range of $3.90 to $4.90 when it listed on 2 November, giving it a market capitalisation between $2.3 billion and $2.8 billion.
 The final issue price was $4.10, but by August 2011 the shares had fallen to $2.09.

 In 2010, Myer's re-developed Bourke Street mall store opened, becoming the company's new flagship store.
 Head office moved to a new site in Docklands.
 The historic Lonsdale Street store was officially closed.

-In September 2015, as part of an outcome from the 2015 strategic review, a $221mn capital raising was announced.
-The resulting dilution of shareholder value in conjunction with little support for the actions in the strategic plan saw the share price decline to $0.91.

-On 27 March 2020, Myer announced it would be temporarily closing down all of its stores from the close of business 29 March 2020 for a period of four weeks, standing down 10,000+ staff members, as a result of the COVID-19 pandemic.
-Myer continued to operate their online store, with no contact delivery available and click & collect at certain stores.

-Myer announced a plan to re-open all stores by 30 May 2020.

-Proposed merger with David Jones Limited
+In early 2011, Myer purchased a 65% stake in Australian women's fashion label Sass & Bide for A$42.25 million.
+In October 2013, Myer purchased the remaining 35% of the business for $30 million.

 In January 2014, it was revealed by Fairfax Media that Myer had made a bid to purchase and merge with department store rival David Jones.
 The merger would have kept both chains operating independently on the surface, combining back-office and supply chain operations saving both companies an estimated $5 billion per year.
 The $3 billion non-binding indicative proposal was made to the David Jones board of directors in late October 2013, however was rejected by the board in November 2013.
 In February 2014, Myer reapproached David Jones, offering to purchase David Jones at market value (estimated to be 1.7 billion).
 David Jones had not yet commented on the new proposal, when food and clothing retailer, Woolworths South Africa offered to purchase David Jones, by way of a scheme implementation deed, in which shareholders of David Jones would be offered $4-per-share.
 In response to the Woolworths deal, Myer withdrew their proposal to David Jones.
 Myer's long serving CEO Bernie Brookes, whose strategy was to clean up the business and develop efficiency strategies, announced his departure in March 2015.

+In September 2015, as part of an outcome from the 2015 strategic review, a $221mn capital raising was announced.
+The resulting dilution of shareholder value in conjunction with little support for the actions in the strategic plan saw the share price decline to $0.91.

+In April 2017, Myer acquired two fashion brands—Marcs and David Lawrence—after they were placed in voluntary administration.

+On 27 March 2020, Myer announced it would be temporarily closing down all of its stores from the close of business 29 March 2020 for a period of four weeks, standing down 10,000+ staff members, as a result of the COVID-19 pandemic.
+Myer continued to operate their online store, with no contact delivery available and click & collect at certain stores.
+Myer announced a plan to re-open all stores by 30 May 2020.